Ninjasteeel/front-automacorp/presentation/slides.md

 ---

-# Our demo projet
+# Our demo projet - Step 4

 Step 4 : Get real data from the backend through the HTTP API

 In order to get data from the backend, we are going to use a small library to easily do Ajax : axios.

 Note : this is one of the difference with a full fledged framework like Angular.
 Angular has already a built-in tool for ajax requests.
 Vue is more modular, and let you use your own ajax tooling.

 ---